 Expand the illusion of a poorly lit room with a coat of bright white paint on the ceiling.
 An eggshell or satin finish will boost the ceiling's reflective qualities, suggesting the feeling of even more space.

 Consider a Whiteout

 If you really want to take the plunge to achieve the above aesthetic, strap on your old overalls, grab your paint roller, and open a gallon of white paint.
 Start by painting the walls, but don't stop there.
 Paint everything white, from floor to ceiling, including your décor and furniture like the photo above.
-Or assign someone else the task with services like TaskRabbit and Angie's List.
+Or assign someone else the task with services like TaskRabbit and Angi.

 We love how even the baskets and bed frames are the same shade here.
 The beds look like they're floating, don't they?
-Not only will this brighten up your space, it's also the perfect canvas to decorate in any style.
+Not only will this brighten up your space, but it's also the perfect canvas to decorate in any style.

 Place Mirrors Strategically

-While many know that mirrors can amplify a small space, it's less-common knowledge that they also brighten up a dark room.
+While many know that mirrors can amplify a small space, it's less common knowledge that they also brighten up a dark room.
 "I like to put large mirrors opposite windows to reflect more natural light into a dark room," says Bero, who adds that "it's like adding another window to the space."
 And don't feel limited to hanging mirrors.
 "You could also incorporate a coffee or end table with a mirrored top for example," Bero says.

 Avoid Heavy Window Treatments